-Estimating your 2015 tax payments
+Estimating your 2016 tax payments

-You can use the Annualized Income Worksheet as a guide to compute your 2015 annualized estimated tax payments.
+You can use the annualized income worksheet as a guide to compute your 2016 annualized estimated tax payments.
 Follow the instructions provided for the worksheet.
-When completing the worksheet, be sure to use the 2015 figures for the Oregon exemption credit, federal tax subtraction, and tax rate charts.
-You can find these in our publication, Oregon 2015 Instructions for Estimated Income Tax and Form 40-ESV Payment Voucher.
-To order, call the following numbers.
+When completing the worksheet, be sure to use the 2016 figures for the Oregon exemption credit, federal tax subtraction, and tax rate charts.
+You can find these in our publication, Oregon 2016 Instructions for Estimated Income Tax.
+To order, call one of the numbers listed below.

-When completing the Annualized Income Worksheet, line 25, enter all previous 2015 estimated tax payments in columns B, C, and D. Do not complete the worksheet past line 26.
-This is your required estimated tax payment for each period of 2015.
-Questions?
-See the following numbers to call.
+When completing the annualized income worksheet, line 25, enter all previous 2016 estimated tax payments in columns B, C, and D. Don't complete the worksheet past line 26.
+This is your required estimated tax payment for each period of 2016.